Martchus/syncthingtray/README.md

 The Plasmoid is using the same configuration file but in addition also Plasma's configuration management for settings specific to a concrete instance of the Plasmoid.

+The experimental UI tailored for mobile devices is using a distinct configuration which is located under `~/.config/Martchus/Syncthing Tray` on GNU/Linux and `/storage/emulated/0/Android/data/io.github.martchus.syncthingtray` on Android and `%appdata%\Martchus\Syncthing Tray` on Windows.
+The configuration and database of Syncthing itself are also located within this directory when Syncthing is launched via the mobile UI.

 ## Configuring Plasmoid
 The Plasmoid requires installing Syncthing Tray via distribution-specific packaging.
 It is